okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 # Administrator Roles API

-The Okta Administrator Roles API provides operations to manage administrative Role assignments for a User.
+The Okta Administrator Roles API provides operations to manage both standard and custom administrative Role assignments for a User.

-Role listing APIs provide a union of both standard and Custom Roles assigned to a User or Group.
-Okta provides both groups of APIs and their intersections in this doc.
+This document includes the operations of the standard Roles API and the Custom Roles API, and where they intersect.`

 ## Get started